 Just made these with whole ground almonds in my airfryer, absolutely delicious & still moist - you're right though I need to freeze them to stop myself eating them all!

-Haha yes, that's the only issue - they are too good! 🙂 Thank you, Lyanne, for the review and for sharing your method.
+Haha yes, that's the only issue - they are too good! 🙂 Thank you, Lyanne, for sharing your method.

 They were so good and filling!
 Great warm or cold!